umdigital/mc-google-analytics/README.md

 ========================
 Provides easy way to add google analytics tracking with just your tracking ID.
 No need to connect to your google account.

+## NOTICE
+This plugin only works for Universal Analytics and not GA4.
+For GA4 use the offical [Google Site Kit](https://wordpress.org/plugins/google-site-kit/) plugin.

 ### Filters
 **mc_ga_show_tracking_code**